Andy Ibáñez Player Props: Tigers vs. Twins

 Andy Ibáñez At The Plate

-- Ibanez is hitting .212 with seven doubles, a triple, four home runs and six walks.
+- Ibanez is batting .212 with seven doubles, a triple, four home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.